-Intuiface Composer gives you the ability to select triggers and associate them with a series of actions.
+Intuiface Composer enables you to select triggers and associate them with a series of actions.
 This association between triggers and actions is key to the no-code visual programming capability of Intuiface.
-It enables you to create not just interactive presentations but true interactive applications with their own custom behavior and logic.
+With it you can create true interactive applications with their own custom behavior and logic.

 Triggers are events that occur in your experience.
 These events can be a user touching the display, the completion of a timer, changes in state of assets, collections and other elements in your experiences or any alert generated by external services accessed via interface assets.